 If your company has a 401(k) plan—or if you’re considering starting one in the future—you may have heard about annual compliance testing, also known as nondiscrimination testing.
 But what is it really?
-And how do you help ensure your plan passes these important compliance tests?
+And how do you help your plan pass these important compliance tests?
 Read on for answers to the most frequently asked questions about nondiscrimination testing.

 What is annual compliance testing?

 Mandated by ERISA, annual nondiscrimination tests help ensure that 401(k) plans benefit all employees—not just business owners or highly compensated employees (HCEs).
 Because the government provides significant tax benefits through 401(k) plans, it wants to ensure that these perks don’t disproportionately favor high earners.

 We’ll dive deeper into nondiscrimination testing, but let’s first discuss an important component of 401(k) compliance: contribution limits.

 What contribution limits do I need to know about?

 Because of the tax advantages afforded 401(k) plan contributions, the IRS puts a limit on the amount that employers and employees can contribute.
 Here’s a quick overview of the important limits:

 |Limit||What is it?||Notes for 2023 plan year|